mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-11 -- Rep. Bill Foster (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-11)
 ### Committees
-Bill Foster is the #7 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy
+Bill Foster is the #7 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

-Bill Foster is the #16 Republican on the House Committee on Science, Space, and Technology
+Bill Foster is the #16 Democrat on the House Committee on Science, Space, and Technology

-Bill Foster is the #8 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology
+Bill Foster is the #8 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```